Diana Scarwid

-Diana Elizabeth Scarwid (born August 27, 1955) is a retired American actress.
-She is best known for her portrayal of Christina Crawford in Mommie Dearest (1981).
-She received nominations for the Academy Award for Best Supporting Actress for Inside Moves (1980), and for the Primetime Emmy Award for Outstanding Supporting Actress in a Limited Series or Movie for Truman (1995).
+Diana Scarwid (born August 27, 1955) is a retired American actress who is best known for her portrayal of Christina Crawford in Mommie Dearest (1981).
+She received nominations for the Academy Award for Best Supporting Actress for Inside Moves (1980), and the Primetime Emmy Award for Outstanding Supporting Actress in a Limited Series or Movie for Truman (1995).

-Scarwid has over 70 film and television credits to her name, including Pretty Baby (1978), Rumble Fish, Silkwood (both 1983), Psycho III, Extremities (both 1986), The Neon Bible (1995), What Lies Beneath (2000), Party Monster (2003), The Clearing (2004), and Another Happy Day (2011).
+Scarwid has more than 70 film and television credits, including Pretty Baby (1978), Rumble Fish (1983), Silkwood (1983), Psycho III (1986), Extremities (1986), The Neon Bible (1995), What Lies Beneath (2000), Party Monster (2003), The Clearing (2004), and Another Happy Day (2011).

-Life and career

 Early life

-Scarwid was born in Savannah, Georgia, the daughter of Elizabeth (née Frizelle (1920–2006) and Anthony John Scarwid (1911–1989).
+Scarwid was born in Savannah, Georgia, the daughter of Elizabeth (née Frizelle) and Anthony John Scarwid.
 She has three brothers.
-Her family are long-time residents of Tybee Island, Georgia.
-Diana left Georgia at the age of 17, moving to New York to become an actress.
+Diana moved to New York City at 17 to become an actress.
 She graduated from The American Academy of Dramatic Arts and Pace University simultaneously, completing the dual program as an honor student.

-After landing bit-parts in TV series, TV movies, and a few motion pictures, she married Eric Scheinbart, a physician, on August 27, 1978, with whom she has two children.
+Career

-The 1980s
+1980s

-Scarwid's first performance of the 1980s was as Sheila Langtree in Guyana Tragedy: The Story of Jim Jones (1980), the television miniseries about the People's Temple led by Jim Jones and their 1978 mass suicide at Jonestown.
-Following that was a supporting role in the romantic drama film Honeysuckle Rose (1980).
-Scarwid landed her breakthrough role in Inside Moves; her performance garnered her an Academy Award nomination for Best Supporting Actress.
-The following year, she portrayed the adult Christina Crawford, the abused adopted daughter of Hollywood legend Joan Crawford in the 1981 film Mommie Dearest.
-Her performance earned her a Razzie Award for Worst Supporting Actress.
+In 1980, Scarwid appeared in films Guyana Tragedy: The Story of Jim Jones and Honeysuckle Rose.
+She co-starred in films Inside Moves (1980), Mommie Dearest (1981), and Brenda Starr (1989).
+Scarwid earned an Academy Award nomination for Best Supporting Actress for her role in Inside Moves and a Razzie Award for Worst Supporting Actress in Mommie Dearest.

-Scarwid's next roles were in the TV movie Desperate Lives (1982); Strange Invaders; Rumble Fish (1983); Silkwood, the 1983 autobiographical film depicting the turn of events that led to the death of Karen Silkwood; The Ladies Club; Psycho III (1986), the second sequel to Alfred Hitchcock's Psycho and the third movie in the Psycho series; and the 1986 film adaptation of William Mastrosimone's 1982 play Extremities.
-Other movies included Heat, the TV movie After the Promise (1987), and Brenda Starr, the adventure film based on Dale Messick's comic strip Brenda Starr, Reporter.
+In television movies, Scarwid had performances in Desperate Lives (1982), Strange Invaders, Rumble Fish (1983), Silkwood (1983), The Ladies Club, Psycho III (1986), Extremities (1986), and After the Promise (1987).